Creating A To Do List In WordPress

 Integrate with Post Planner

-If you plan to run a multi-author site or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same developer that provides you with a complete WordPress editorial solution …
+If you plan to run a collaborative website or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same plugin developer that provides you with a complete WordPress editorial solution …

-Go here to learn more about using this plugin: WordPress Post Planner
+To learn more about using this plugin, visit this site: WordPress Post Planner – Plugin For WordPress

-After you have configured your plugin options, remember to click the ‘Save Changes’ button …
+After you have finished configuring your plugin options, remember to click the ‘Save Changes’ button …

 Advanced Settings

-After configuring the settings in the To-Do List Settings tab, click on the ‘Advanced Settings’ tab …
+After configuring the general settings, click on the ‘Advanced Settings’ tab to continue …

-This section lets you customize your To Do lists, assign to-do tasks to other users and perform plugin database maintenance.
+This screen lets you customize your To-Do lists, assign to-do items to users and carry out plugin database maintenance tasks.

 To-Do List Advanced Settings > Customize The To-Do List